pourmand1376/hugopapermod_english/content/posts/2023/Host-Netlify-CDN-cloudflare/index.md

 > - enable `Smart Tiered Cache`.
 > - Caching -> Configuration -> Crawler Hints and Always Online

+## Step 5 (Optional) - Add www redirect
+In order to be able to type something like `www.amirpourmand.ir` and still see the website:
+- Add DNS Record of type CNAME, Name www and Target your domain.
+- Rules -> Overview -> Add Redirect rule WWW to root.

 I used this way for a long time.
 The only problem is that sometimes (maybe once in a year), netlify IP Addresses change and you have to remove the site and add it again.